aws-samples/aws-health-events-insight/README.md

 `AWS::QuickSight::RefreshSchedule` does not exist in certain regions such as us-west-1, ca-central-1 etc. You can comment out `AWSHealthEventQSDataSetRefresh` section in [AWSHealthEventQSDataSet.yaml](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/HealthModule/HealthModuleDataSetSetup.yaml) and setup refresh schedule from QuickSight console.

 #### ***3. Resource handler returned message: Insufficient permissions to execute the query.
-Insufficient Lake Formation permission(s) on awshealthevent***
+Insufficient Lake Formation permission(s) on heididatacollectiondb***

-In case Lakeformation is enabled, both the QuickSight Analysis author and the QuickSight Service Role need to provide access permissions for the awshealthdb database and all associated tables.
+In case Lakeformation is enabled, both the QuickSight Analysis author and the QuickSight Service Role need to provide access permissions for the heididatacollectiondb database and all associated tables.

 1. Navigate to Lakeformation and go to the "Permissions" tab.
 2. Under "Data Lake Permissions," select "Grant."
 3. Choose "SAML users and groups."
 4. **Important:** Provide the QuickSight ARN.
 This ARN represents the role that owns (or authors) the dataset.
-5. From the dropdown menu, select the "awshealthdb" database and grant the necessary permission.
+5. From the dropdown menu, select the "heididatacollectiondb" database and grant the necessary permission.
 6. Repeat the previous step (Step 5), but this time, select all tables and grant the required permission.
 Repeat same process for QuickSight Service Role.